“Can someone access the source code after installing a Chrome Extension?”

 Obfuscation serves as your protective barrier.
 It converts your well-structured source code into a puzzling labyrinth that operates exactly like the original but is indecipherable to humans.

-Here are the specific techniques we deployed:
+Here are the techniques used:

 Computers are indifferent to whether a variable's called userPassword or _0x1a2b.
 People however are not.
 The initial stage of obfuscation involves removing all context from the code.